openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 Decisions must document the advice they receive
 -----------------------------------------------

 One of the core tenets of the Advisory Process is that it is the decision maker's responsibility to record the advice they received, whether or not they chose to take it, and why.
-We recognize that this is a time investment, but believe it will lead to better decisions, better documentation, and an approachable process where stakeholders and experts feel welcomed and encouraged to provide their invaluable insights.
+We recognize that this is a time investment, but believe it will lead to better decisions, better documentation, and an approachable process where stakeholders and subject matter experts feel welcomed and encouraged to provide their invaluable insights.

 Responsibility of decentralized decision making
 -----------------------------------------------